rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    ### Create Test Repos

-0. On a Mac, give run permissions to the script:
+0. On a Mac, give run permissions to the scripts:

-   <pre><strong>chmod 555 git-imerge-test.sh
+   <pre><strong>chmod 555 git-imerge-test-create.sh
-   ./git-imerge-test.sh
+   chmod 555 git-imerge-test-run.sh
    </strong></pre>

    This only needs to be done once.

-0. Run the script to create a new repo with two branches containing conflicts:

-   <pre><strong>./git-imerge-test.sh
-   </strong></pre>

    ### Run Merge on Test repos

-0. On a Mac, give run permissions to the script:

-   <pre><strong>chmod 555 git-imerge-test-run.sh
-   ./git-imerge-test-run.sh
-   </strong></pre>

-   This only needs to be done once.

 0. Run the script to perform a merge using git-imerge-test repos: